-Allow your feelings to rise.
+Allow your emotions to rise.
 Experience them.
-Give them as much space to exist in your body as they need, to be fully felt.
+Give them as much space to exist in your body as they need, to be fully felt and acknowledged.
 Let them be real and true.
-It maybe painful, but this is critical for two reasons:
+It may be emotionally very painful, but this is critical for two reasons:

-Secondly, when you allow yourself to feel your pain, resentment, anger or whatever it is you need to feel, it is on the cusp of departing from your field: you have brought it close enough to the surface of your being to be released.
+- When you allow yourself to feel your pain, resentment, anger or whatever it is you need to feel, the emotion is on the cusp of departing from your field: you’ve brought it close enough to the surface of your being to be released.

 3. Consciously Surrender